 Popeyes Louisiana Kitchen was announced as the title sponsor of the Popeyes Bahamas Bowl.

-The historic announcement marks the first time Popeyes has sponsored a college football bowl game.
+The announcement marked the first time Popeyes sponsored a college football bowl game.

 2014 POPEYES BAHAMAS BOWL – DECEMBER 24, 2014

 The 2014 inaugural Popeyes Bahamas Bowl featured Western Kentucky of Conference USA against Central Michigan of the Mid-American Conference in the first FBS-level bowl game outside of the United States or Canada since 1937.

 A crowd of 13,422 in Robinson National Stadium and those watching on ESPN witnessed the Hilltoppers hold on for a 49-48 victory over the Chippewas in one of the most memorable bowl games of the 2014 season.

 WKU built a 49-14 lead after three quarters, but CMU rallied with a 34-point fourth quarter, including a last-gasp, 75-yard, three-lateral pass play that resulted in a touchdown as time expired — a sequence that was named the top play of the 2014 bowl season by ESPN’s SportsCenter.
 A 2-point conversion pass by the Chippewas that would have won the game was broken up in the back of the end zone.
 The final series of plays captured the imagination of college football fans who saw countless replays on national and local TV and shared the crazy ending through social media outlets.